 Recently, PwC’s Compliance Services has become an accredited Certification Body.
 PwC can now offer certification to various industries across multiple standards including HACCP and GFSI Standards – Helping our clients build more dependable food trust.

-We have also scheduled in ISO 22000, Food Safety Management Systems training in Brisbane and Melbourne in 2019.
+We have also scheduled in ISO 22000, Food Safety Management Systems training in Brisbane in 2019.